 Task Performance of the specific obligations of the Agency pursuant the adopted Network Codes and Guidelines Priority level 1: Critical Legal basis Relevant Network Codes and Guidelines.
 Overview (status) The Network Codes and Guidelines establish numerous new obligations for the Agency.
 These obligations relate to transparency, reporting, facilitation of cooperation, monitoring, providing opinions and recommendations, etc. Objectives Specific objective: the Agency's specific obligations pursuant to the Network Codes and Guidelines should be fulfilled in a timely manner, with the aim of improving transparency and reporting, facilitate cooperation, etc. Multi-annual objective: contribute to the completion of the IEM and the monitoring of its functioning.
-The obligations for the Agency cover the following: Outputs (a)Reporting on different aspects of the Network Codes and Guidelines beyond the implementation monitoring (e.g. report on the efficiency of bidding zones pursuant to Commission Regulation (EU) 2015/1222); (b) Monitoring the development of aspects of the Network Codes and Guidelines, as well as entities having obligations pursuant to the Network Codes and Guidelines (e.g. monitoring of NEMOs' progress in establishing and performing single day-ahead or intraday coupling and providing reports and recommendations to the European Commission pursuant to Article 7 of Commission Regulation (EU) 2015/1222); (c) Overseeing processes and entities' obligations pursuant to the Network Codes and Guidelines (e.g. coordination of monitoring activities of entity or entities performing the MCO functions pursuant to Article 82 of Commission Regulation (EU) 2015/1222); (d)Publishing of reports and other documents to be developed pursuant to the Network Codes and Guidelines; (e) Requesting specific actions from different entities pursuant to the Network Codes and Guidelines (e.g. the Agency may request ENTSO-E to draft the technical report on bidding zones and TSOs to launch the review of bidding zones); (f) Maintaining different registers pursuant to the Network Codes and Guidelines (e.g. the Agency needs maintain a list of designated NEMOs, their status and where they operate on its website pursuant to Article 4 of Commission Regulation (EU) 2015/1222 and a register of all derogations from grid connection network codes requirements that NRAs have granted or refused).
+Outputs The obligations for the Agency cover the following: (a) Reporting on different aspects of the Network Codes and Guidelines beyond the implementation monitoring (e.g. report on the efficiency of bidding zones pursuant to Commission Regulation (EU) 2015/1222); (b) Monitoring the development of aspects of the Network Codes and Guidelines, as well as entities having obligations pursuant to the Network Codes and Guidelines (e.g. monitoring of NEMOs' progress in establishing and performing single day-ahead or intraday coupling and providing reports and recommendations to the European Commission pursuant to Article 7 of Commission Regulation (EU) 2015/1222); (c) Overseeing processes and entities' obligations pursuant to the Network Codes and Guidelines (e.g. coordination of monitoring activities of entity or entities performing the MCO functions pursuant to Article 82 of Commission Regulation (EU) 2015/1222); (d)Publishing of reports and other documents to be developed pursuant to the Network Codes and Guidelines; (e) Requesting specific actions from different entities pursuant to the Network Codes and Guidelines (e.g. the Agency may request ENTSO-E to draft the technical report on bidding zones and TSOs to launch the review of bidding zones); (f) Maintaining different registers pursuant to the Network Codes and Guidelines (e.g. the Agency needs maintain a list of designated NEMOs, their status and where they operate on its website pursuant to Article 4 of Commission Regulation (EU) 2015/1222 and a register of all derogations from grid connection network codes requirements that NRAs have granted or refused).
 Performance indicators and targets (deadlines) Timely delivery of these obligations.
-Resources 1.9 FTE Risks Lack of human and other resources to facilitate the performance of these tasks.
+1.8 FTE Resources According to Article 24(2) of Regulation 2019/942, the Electricity Working Group will be consulted on the draft opinions, recommendations and decisions requiring a favourable opinion of the Board of Regulators.
+Risks Lack of human and other resources to facilitate the performance of these tasks.
 Risk if this activity is not performed: delays in the completion of the IEM.

-Total resources allocated to the Activity 'Electricity Network Codes' Human Resources (Full Time Equivalents) 24 Financial Resources (EUR) 10.5 25 1,289,448
+Total resources allocated to the Activity 'Electricity Network Codes' Human Resources (Full Time Equivalents) 26 Financial Resources (EUR) 10.5 27 1,427,362